Enter Sandman: Music video

 "Enter Sandman" was the second music video from Metallica and the first from Metallica.
 It was also the first of six Metallica music videos directed by Wayne Isham.
 Recorded in June 1991 in Los Angeles, it premiered on July 30, 1991, two weeks before the release of the album.
-The plot of the music video directly relates to the theme of the song, combining images of a child having nightmares and images of an old man (R. G. Armstrong) with shots of the band playing the song.
+The plot of the music video directly relates to the theme of the song, combining images of a child having nightmares and images of an old man with shots of the band playing the song.
 The child dreams that he is drowning, falling from the top of a building, covered in snakes, being chased by a truck and finally falling from a mountain while escaping the truck.
-During the part of the song in which the child recites a prayer, he is being watched by the Sandman.
+During the part of the song in which the child recites a prayer, he is being watched by the old man.
 Throughout the video, the picture flickers continuously.
 The music video won Best Hard Rock Video at the 1992 MTV Video Music Awards and was nominated for Best Cinematography and Best Editing.
-Andrew Blackie of PopMatters has said the video's "narrative suits the sludgy riffs and James Hetfield's twisted lullaby lyric".
+Andrew Blackie of PopMatters has said the video's narrative "suits the sludgy riffs and James Hetfield's twisted lullaby lyric."